primus115/mobility/README.md

 10. It takes a couple of seconds and the transaction is confirmed.
 Simulation also sends a message to the web app, with the payment details.
 If you are using MetaMask, notifications appears.
 ![](./pictures/pay.png "Payment request")
 11. Click on "Confirm"
+12. Again it takes a couple of seconds, and when the taxi recives the paymant, transportation begins.

 If you have trubles setting up the environment and you are more used to Virtual machine like VirtualBox, than contact me and I will set one up for you.

 ### Video
-Here is a video of testing the application with the sumo simulation.
+Here is a video of testing the application.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=OEyzdEqacko" target="_blank"><img src="http://img.youtube.com/vi/OEyzdEqacko/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>